New Rinkel Flour Mill

 1904 - 2013

 After two years of hard work to bring the mill back to life, it began producing New Rinkel Flour.
 In 1925 an electrical generator, which is located in the eastern wing of the building (on the right in the photo), was added.
-Although small power plants such as these were not uncommon prior to rural electrification, they are extremely rare today.
+Although small power plants such as these were not uncommon prior to rural electrification, they became extremely rare by the late 20th century.
 Power is purchased from local utility when it cannot be generated by the mill.
-Under their agreement, the mill must provide two kilowatts-hours for each one they use.
+Under their agreement, the mill had to provide two kilowatts-hours for each one they used.

 The Mill's 2013 Near Closure